 VPN and security

-If you are missing the point and you’re still somewhat confused about what is a VPN client or what is a VPN proxy.
+If you are missing the point and you’re still somewhat confused about what is a VPN connection, what is a VPN, how does vpn work or what does a vpn do.
 Don’t worry, it is just the beginning.
 And you will soon have a better understanding and knowledge of what a VPN is and have VPN explained.
 Now let’s take a tiny look into a bit of internet history.
 Does anyone know why virtual private networks were created in the first place?
 No?
 Here’s a clue: it has something to do with business…Okay, still nobody?

 Originally, companies created VPNs to protect their communications from industrial espionage.
 Because there are increasingly simple ways to intercept data travelling to a network.
 Have you heard of MAC spoofing and Firesheep for example?
 Two solutions to hack information.